I have a bachelor’s degree. Can I apply for a Ph.D. admission or must I apply for a master’s degree first?

 Master’s Students

-For master’s students, most will be expected to cover their own tuition and expenses.
 Visit the Student Tuition and Fees page for an idea of anticipated costs for tuition, matriculation fee, and living expenses.

 Master’s Students who are Johns Hopkins Alumni

-Johns Hopkins alumni returning for their master’s degree have partial financial aid with a Whiting School of Engineering Dean’s Tuition Fellowship, which waives 50% of tuition for each full-time semester.
-This include alumni returning after earning a BS degree or combined BS/MSE students continuing to their master’s degree.
-Hopkins alumni who were undergraduate transfer students still would receive the Dean’s Tuition Fellowship, as the eight semesters from both the previous institution and Hopkins are counted to determine eligibility.
+Johns Hopkins alumni returning for their master’s degree are provided a Whiting School of Engineering Dean’s Tuition Fellowship, which waives 50% of tuition for each full-time semester.
+This includes alumni returning after earning a BS degree or combined BS/MSE students continuing to their master’s degree.

 Graduate Financial Aid